Government Canyon State Natural Area

 - →The park can close during heavy rain to protect the aquifer recharge zone

-- →Bring a headlamp — trails back to the campsites can be long in the dark
+- →Bring a headlamp — the short walk back to the campsites is easier with light

 Highlights